Tim Mahoney: 2008

 Mahoney ran for re-election to Congress in 2008, and went unopposed in the Democratic primary.
 Mahoney faced Republican challenger Tom Rooney in the general election.
 Rooney defeated State Representative Gayle Harrell and former Palm Beach Gardens councilman Hal Valeche in the Republican primary.
 Mahoney had been a top target for defeat in 2008, due to the district's Republican voting history, and was seen as the only Democrat from South Florida to be vulnerable to defeat.
 However, Mahoney initially led in surveys of the race.
 At one point in the campaign, Mahoney was shown to have a 20-point lead in the polls.
 In September 2008, a poll of 400 likely voters conducted by Rooney's campaign showed Mahoney with a 48 to 41 point lead over Rooney with a margin of error of 4 points.

 Revelations of his extramarital affair severely hampered his re-election chances.
 House Speaker Nancy Pelosi called for a House Ethics Committee investigation concerning the matter.
 Mahoney said he requested an ethics investigation as well, stating that the allegations were "based on hearsay" but his constituents "need a full accounting".
 Two days later, CQ Politics changed their forecast on the race from "No Clear Favorite" to "Leans Republican".
 Mahoney pulled out of attending a debate with his opponent due to the organizers refusing to prohibit television media from covering the event, leaving Rooney as the sole candidate at the debate.
-Due to his conservative positions on gun rights, Mahoney was endorsed by the National Rifle Association.
+Due to his conservative positions on gun rights, Mahoney was endorsed by the National Rifle Association of America.
 In light of the scandal, Democratic Pennsylvania State Representative Timothy S. Mahoney issued a press release explaining that he was not involved in an extramarital affair, due to both politicians' similar names.
 Mahoney raised over $3 million, and spent $2,756,453 on the race.
 However, in the November election, Mahoney was soundly defeated by former assistant state Attorney General Tom Rooney.
-Mahoney won only 40 percent of the vote to Rooney's 60 percent, the largest margin of defeat for an incumbent in the 2008 cycle.
+Mahoney won only 40% of the vote to Rooney's 60%, the largest margin of defeat for an incumbent in the 2008 cycle.